derekm1215/terraform-getting-started/terraform-getting-started.md

 Destroy complete!
 Resources: 2 destroyed.
 ```
+## Inspect the State

-Check to ensure Terraform deleted the resources.
+Use the `terraform state list` command to ensure Terraform deleted the resources.

 ```shell
 $ terraform state list
 ```
-The `terraform state list` command should return nothing and the `terraform.tfstate` will be empty.
+The command should return nothing and the `terraform.tfstate` file will be empty.

 ## Next Steps